csb6/editorial/README.md

 ## Installation

 Just run `./build.sh`.

-Make sure that you have ncurses installed and in a location that your compiler can find.
-Most Unix-like systems should have an ncurses shared library installed, but on Windows you will most likely have to install PDCurses, which implements the same interface as ncurses.
+The build script is set up to use `clang++` as the compiler, but you can easily change this in the build script.
+Also, be sure that you have ncurses installed and in a location that your compiler can find.
+Most Unix-like systems should already have an ncurses shared library, but on Windows you will most likely have to install PDCurses, which implements the same interface as ncurses on Windows platforms.